Chanty

 Slack vs Teams: inviting users

-It is pretty straightforward to invite users to Slack.
-Once you are done registering, the platform prompts you to invite people to your workspace.
-Alternatively, you can send them an invite using the “invite people” option.
+Inviting people to Slack is pretty straightforward.
+Once you sign up, the platform will prompt you to invite people to your workspace.
+Alternatively, you can use the ‘Invite people’ option to send them an invitation.

 Whereas, adding new users and guests to the Team platform is slightly more complicated.
 They have to be added to the Office 365 admin portal from the office page first.

-Once they are added to the admin portal, they will receive an email with the invite.
+Once they are added to the Admin Portal, they will receive an email with an invitation.
 On accepting the invitation, they log on and create a password.
 Once the user account is created, they can then be added to the Microsoft Teams application.

 Our colleagues who tried Microsoft Teams mentioned that it took really long to register on the platform.